Dental Implant Information

 The second stage of surgical treatment is done at your general dentist and can usually be done on an outpatient basis in a dental office setting 3 to 6 months after the implants have been placed.
 Implants are examined to be certain of their firmness and integration with the bone.
 A small connector will be attached to the implant, which will be used to attach a restoration on extension posts, or abutments.

 Second Healing Period

 During this healing period, the gums will heal around the abutments.
 Several days after the abutments are attached, the surgical pack can be removed.
 If you are wearing a denture with a temporary lining, your dentist will continue to refit the lining to keep your mouth comfortable.

 Attachment of Restoration

-The installation and attachment usually take 1-3 hours.
+The installation and attachment usually take 1-3 hours with general dentist.
 The teeth may be screwed or cemented into place over custom or prefabricated abutments.
 Your bite must be balanced carefully.
 Post-operative x-rays will be taken.
 Our periodontist and staff will train you on how to maintain your new dental implant It is crucially important that you know your part in the long-term maintenance.

 Request an Appointment

 Fill out the form below and we will contact you during our working hours.